-The scribbler of Zen Babytravel: London based travel addict, mum of a lovely cheeky monkey roughly 3 years old and one baby .
+The scribbler of Zen Babytravel: London based travel addict, mum of a lovely cheeky monkey roughly 4 and 2 years old.
 English, French and Romanian speaker and potentially some Italian and Spanish in dire situations.
-Banker for over 10 years, previously marketing for 4 years, master degree in Communications & PR and a business master @ Oxford & Paris.
+Business background for over 15 years in London, with a master degree in Communications & PR and a business master @ Oxford & Paris.
 Travel list includes so far over 55 countries: Antigua, Australia, Austria, Barbados, Bahamas, Belgium, Belize, Brazil, China, Croatia, Cuba, Dominica, Dominican Republic, Egypt, Fiji, France, Germany, Greece, Guatemala, Honduras, Hungary, Indonesia, Israel, Italy, Kenya, Luxembourg, Malaysia, Maldives, Malta, Mauritius, Mexico, Morocco, Nigeria, Romania, Serbia, Seychelles, Spain, St Lucia, St Vincent & Grenadines, Sweden, Switzerland, Thailand, Tibet, Tunisia, Turkey, UAE, UK, US.

 That literally meant taking our first very little man to gastro-pubs, starting with 3 days old; attending a wedding in Rome when he was 5 weeks old and enjoying Amalfi cuisine and sights when he was 6 weeks; getting some winter sun first in Dubai and then Abu Dhabi when he was 4 months, experiencing European continental winters at 5 months, the Caribbean at 7 months and so on.
 Our second son also starting travelling very early, more specifically in his first three months has been dragged round and seemed to enjoy very much the Tenerife, Halkidiki and plenty of gorgeous mansions and castles around London.